AdBergman/traveldemo/README.md

 Travel Demo uses [Swagger2 documentation](http://traveldemo2-env.gus2umu43z.eu-north-1.elasticbeanstalk.com/swagger-ui.html) of the end-points and model.

-As no database is implemented yet for the AWS version only the flightsearch is available:
+As no database is implemented yet for the AWS version only the flightsearch is end-point is currently available online:

 url: Traveldemo2-env.gus2umu43z.eu-north-1.elasticbeanstalk.com/flightsearch